 Stray stop: Queenstown

 Coronet Peak has a lot going for it.
-Not only is it the closest ski area to Queenstown, there’s a dedicated beginner and novice area, plenty of well groomed trails for more experienced riders and it is one of the only places you can go night skiing.
+Not only is it the closest ski area to Queenstown, there’s a dedicated beginner and novice area, plenty of well groomed trails for more experienced riders and it has some of the best night skiing in the country!

 #5) Best Freestyle Terrain Areas – The Remarkables